Easy Petit Croque Monsieur Recipe

 Instructions

-• In a sauce pot over medium high heat, melt the butter until frothy then whisk in the flour.
-Whisk to combine, 3-4 minutes, then slowly stir in the warm milk and mustard.
-Bring to a rolling simmer and whisk constantly for another 3-4 minutes.
-Sprinkle in half the shredded gruyere and reduce the heat to low.
+• In a saucepan over medium-high heat, melt the butter until frothy, then whisk in the flour.
+Cook for 3-4 minutes while whisking, until the mixture is smooth.
+Slowly stir in the warm milk and mustard.
+Bring to a rolling simmer, whisking constantly for another 3-4 minutes.
+Sprinkle in half of the shredded Gruyère, and reduce the heat to low.
 Season with salt and pepper to taste.
-Continue to whisk until smooth.
-Keep warm and covered, stir occasionally.
+Continue whisking until smooth.
+Keep the sauce warm and covered, stirring occasionally.

-• Unroll the thawed puff pastry sheets.
-Use the larger of the cookie cutters to cut out 10-15 pieces of puff pastry.
+• Unroll the mostly thawed puff pastry sheets.
+Use a large cookie cutter to cut out 10-15 pieces of puff pastry.
 Arrange the cut-outs on a greased or lined baking sheet.
-Use the smaller cutter to press about half way through each cut out and then use a fork to prick the center of each.
-Lightly brush the cut outs with eggwash.
+Use a smaller cutter to press about halfway through each cut-out, then use a fork to prick the center of each.
+Lightly brush the cut-outs with egg wash.

-• Measure a quarter to half a teaspoon of sauce per cut out (the sauce should not expand too far outside of the center impression, you may have leftover sauce).
-Then place about a half teaspoon of the ham and cheese mixture on top.
+• Measure a quarter to half a teaspoon of sauce per cut-out (the sauce should not spread too far outside of the center impression; you may have leftover sauce).
+Then, place about a half teaspoon of the ham and cheese mixture on top.

-• Bake for 10-15 minutes, until the pastries are puffed up and golden and the cheese has melted.
-Sprinkle on fresh parsley to finish off the petit croque monsieurs.
-Serve warm or room temperature.
+• Bake for 10-15 minutes, until the pastries are puffed up and golden, and the cheese has melted.
+Sprinkle fresh parsley on top to finish off the Petit Croque Monsieurs.
+Serve warm or at room temperature.
 Enjoy!

 Keyword bechamel, gruyere, ham, puff pastry